 Evolution of a management consultancy firm

-At some point a firm may take the decision to reduce their reliance on associates, and increase the number of permanent staff.
+At some point, a firm may take the decision to reduce its reliance on associates, and increase the number of permanent staff.
 A strategy will be required to achieve this objective and consideration should be given to the following:

 - How best to recruit and retain this talent

 - The cultural and operational changes which may be required within the management consultancy firm to ensure effective talent management

 Caroline Boston, who has worked as an internal recruiter and also for Prism Executive Recruitment, advises that “very broadly, the answer to this question is that you should initially recruit talent at the very bottom and the very top”.

 At the most junior level, you should be looking for analysts and generalists: consultants who can crunch the numbers and do the initial diagnostic work.
 These will be millennials and a critical factor in attracting and retaining them will be (amongst other things) to have in place the infrastructure to provide the training and career progression necessary.